scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 ## Recordings

-Some parts of the sessions will be recorded and shared internally in the Zulip chat.
-Possibly, some recorded parts will be also shared publicly.
+Some parts of the sessions are recorded and shared internally in the Zulip chat.
+Possibly, some recorded parts will also be shared publicly.

 ## Projects